williamlam3611/Quantum_Tunnelling_Phase_Transition/README.md

 Use the classic install method:
 ```
-./configure (TODO)
 make
 make install
 ```

-Is built using [openmpi](https://www.open-mpi.org/) if installation found else uses [openmp](https://www.openmp.org/).
-(TODO)
+Can be built to enable [openmpi](https://www.open-mpi.org/), else it uses [openmp](https://www.openmp.org/) [TODO].

 ## Examples
- - Determine band structure and number density of the dxy, dxz and dyz bands of a Strontium Titanait(SrTiO3) heterostructure with the aim of producing quantum resonance
+ - Determine band structure and number density of the dxy, dxz and dyz bands of a Strontium Titanait(SrTiO3) heterostructure with the aim of producing quantum resonance[TODO]
- - Apply Poisson-schrodinger equation to determine an impirical formula for fields applied at the surface of SrTiO3
+ - Apply Poisson-schrodinger equation to determine an impirical formula for fields applied at the surface of SrTiO3[TODO]